U.S. Olympic swimmer accuses ex-coach of sexual abuse when she was 16

 Ariana Kukors, who represented the United States in the 2012 Olympic Games, said Sean Hutchison, then a coach for USA Swimming’s national team, began “grooming” her for a sexual relationship when she was 13.

-“I’ve realized that stories like my own are too important to go unwritten,” Kukors, 28, said in a statement on Wednesday.
+“I’ve realized that stories like my own are too important to go unwritten,” she said in a statement on Wednesday.

-His swimming club, the King Aquatic Club in Washington state, said in a statement that the news “broke our collective hearts.”
-Hutchison remained a club executive but had no “direct interaction with our swimmers for a very long time,” the statement said.

-Kukors, whom the club described as “part of the King Aquatic family,” said she first met Hutchison through the club.
+His swimming club, the King Aquatic Club, did not respond to requests for comment.
+Kukors said she first met Hutchison at the club, near Seattle, Washington.

-Investigators from the U.S. Department of Homeland Security have searched Hutchison’s Seattle home, a department spokeswoman said, describing it as an investigation into “alleged online child exploitation,” without giving further details.
+Investigators from the U.S. Department of Homeland Security have executed a search warrant at Hutchison’s Seattle home, according to Kukors’ statement and media reports.
+The department did not respond to questions.

 Athletes have denounced U.S. Olympic officials in recent weeks as reacting too slowly to reports of sexual abuse.
-The criticism grew from the emotionally charged sentencing hearings for Larry Nassar, the former USA Gymnastics team doctor who pleaded guilty to sexual abuse last year.
+The criticism grew from the emotionally charged sentencing hearings for Larry Nassar, the former USA Gymnastics team doctor who pleaded guilty to sexual abuse.

+Nearly 200 women testified in televised hearings about being molested by Nassar, who was sentenced to decades in prison.
+Many of them also castigated sports officials as turning a blind eye.
+The U.S. Olympic Committee has hired a law firm to investigate.

 Kukors echoed this complaint.